svennam92/openshift101/workshop/part1-learn_openshift/exercise-1.md

     ![](../assets/patient-ui-web.png)

+    You can enter any strings for username and password, for instance `test:test` because the app is running in demo mode.

+Congrats!
+You've deployed a `Node.js` app to OpenShift Container Platform.

 You've completed the first exercise!
 Let's recap -- in this exercise, you:

 * Deployed the "Example Health" Node.js application directly from GitHub into your cluster